Norddalsfjord

-Norddal or Norddalsfjord is a village in Kinn Municipality in Vestland county, Norway.
+Norddalsfjord or Norddal is a village in Kinn Municipality in Vestland county, Norway.
 The village lies along the Norddalsfjorden at the entrance to the Solheimsdalen valley.
 It sits at the mouth of the Norddalselva river on a small peninsula that sticks out into the fjord.
 The village lies along Norwegian County Road 544 about 25 km east of the town of Florø, and about 4 km northeast of the Norddalsfjord Bridge.
-Nordal Church is located in the small village, serving the northeastern part of the municipality.
+Nordal Church is located in the small village.